natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-29.md

 '''CAS'''

 The MiG-29 can be used as a fast interceptor of enemy targets in Ground Realistic.
-Equip your MiG-29 with 6 x FAB-500M-54 or FAB-500M-62 (the -54 version is lighter with almost the same explosive mass), add 2 R-60Ms optionally.
+Equip your MiG-29 with 6 x FAB-500SH, add 2 R-60Ms optionally.
 Start heading to the battle area and go for a behind approach of the enemy spawn, this will allow you to take care of SPAAs or any other targets with a surprise.
-Once you found yourself a target, prepare to slow down to near Mach 1 and align your CCIP with the target, drop all or half of all the bombs on a 0.5 second fuse.
-Once bombs have been dropped, either start speeding off back to the airfield for more bombs, or make use of your R-60Ms to take care of any enemy air targets.
+Once you found yourself a target, prepare to slow down to near Mach 1 and align your CCIP with the target, drop all or half of all the retarded bombs with a 0 second fuse (the bombs slowly fall on the target, allowing you to escape the blast while also instantly eliminating the target).
+Once the bombs have been dropped, either start speeding off back to the airfield for more bombs, or make use of your R-60Ms to take care of any enemy air targets.
 Furthermore, make sure to swap your radar into IRST mode, as you do not carry any radar missiles and it will make you more stealthy to face off enemy jets.
 It is suggested to also take a mixed countermeasures loadout, it can help you dodge surface-to-air missiles and break their lock on.

 '''Enemies worth noting'''